adamschwartz/log/README.md

     - `code` &mdash; ``log('this word `code`')``
 - Use a custom syntax to style text however you want: `log('this is [c="color: red"]red[c]')`.

+### Support

+Stylized logs are supported in the following browsers:

+- Chrome 26+
+- Firefox with Firebug
+- Safari Nightly (537.38+)

 ### Screenshot

 ![](https://raw.github.com/adamschwartz/log/gh-pages/screenshot.png)